 Accurate and Reliable Data Collection

 Collecting data accurately and reliably poses a significant obstacle for wearable technology.
-Despite the potential of wearables to offer valuable insights into our well-being and daily routines, their effectiveness can be compromised by inaccuracies.
+Despite their potential to offer valuable insights into our well-being and daily routines, inaccuracies can compromise their effectiveness.
 Achieving precision hinges on crucial factors, including sensor calibration, proper placement, and using high-quality algorithms for data analysis.

 Inherent Limitations of Sensors